bobaseb/energetically-coherent-computation/index.md

 - interaction with reward systems
 - top-down modulation of

+Participatory consciousness
+- as coherent state
+- integration of experience in
+- relationship to analytical thought

 Perineuronal nets
 - specialized ECM structures
 - role in synaptic stability